 Under Pillar 1 of Solvency II, insurers are required to hold own funds equal to or in excess of a solvency capital requirement ("SCR").
 Solvency II categorises own funds into three tiers with differing qualifications as eligible available regulatory capital.
 Under Solvency II, own funds uses IFRS balance sheet items where these are at fair value and replace other balance sheet items using market consistent valuations.
 The SCR is a risk-based capital requirement which is determined using either the standard formula (set out in level 2 implementing measures), or, where approved by the relevant supervisory authority, an (partial) internal model.
 On 21 December 2015, NN announced that it received approval from DNB to use a (partial) internal model under Solvency II for NN Group and the insurance entities in the Netherlands.
 Material changes to the NN Group (partial) internal model are subject to regulatory approval.
-NN Group's Solvency II capital ratio can be found in the Financial Report 2015, which has been incorporated by reference, on page 4.
+NN Group's Solvency II capital ratio can be found in the press release published by the Issuer on 18 May 2017 entitled "NN Group reports 1Q17 results" (the "Q1 Press Release"), which has been incorporated by reference, on page 1.
 The Solvency II capital ratio is still subject to final interpretations of Solvency II regulations including the treatment of tax in the SCR.
 The Solvency II capital ratios of NN Group and NN Life do not include any contingent liability potentially arising from unit-linked products sold, issued or advised on by NN Group's Dutch insurance subsidiaries in the past, as this potential liability cannot be reliably estimated or quantified at this point.
 It should also be noted that the Solvency II capital ratio is subject to certain sensitivities to various market shocks.
-For example, (i) if interest rates fall 50bps, the NN Group's Solvency II Own Funds increases, but the corresponding SCR movement leads to a reduction in the Solvency II capital ratio (of approximately -9%-points), (ii) NN Group is adversely impacted under a revision of the Solvency II-defined ultimate forward rate ("UFR") where a 1%-point reduction in the UFR to 3.2% would lead to an impact on the Solvency II capital ratio of approximately -25%-points and (iii) due to allocation differences between NN Group's assets and the volatility adjustment reference portfolio, NN Group's solvency is affected differently under a shock to corporate debt vis- à -vis a shock to sovereign debt (with low allocation to corporate debt (vis-à-vis the reference portfolio) NN Group benefits from corporate spread widening 50bps (an impact to the Solvency II capital ratio of approximately +17%-points) and experiences a reduction in solvency when government bonds are shocked 50bps (an impact to the Solvency II capital ratio of approximately -32%-points)).
+For example, at 4Q2016, (i) if interest rates fall 50bps, the NN Group's Solvency II Own Funds increases, but the corresponding SCR movement leads to a reduction in the Solvency II capital ratio (of approximately -12%-points), (ii) NN Group is adversely impacted under a revision of the Solvency II-defined ultimate forward rate ("UFR") where a 1%-point reduction in the UFR to 3.2% would lead to an impact on the Solvency II capital ratio of approximately -32%-points and (iii) due to allocation differences between NN Group's assets and the volatility adjustment reference portfolio, NN Group's solvency is affected differently under a shock to corporate debt vis- à -vis a shock to sovereign debt (with low allocation to corporate debt (vis-à-vis the reference portfolio) NN Group benefits from corporate spread widening 50bps (an impact to the Solvency II capital ratio of approximately +15%-points) and experiences a reduction in solvency when government bonds are shocked 50bps (an impact to the Solvency II capital ratio of approximately -25%points, as at the end of the first quarter of 2017).